uabrc/uabrc.github.io/docs/uab_cloud/installing_software.md

 If the software is available via `apt` then use `sudo apt install <package>`.
 An example would be `sudo apt install git` to install git software.

 If the software uses a custom installer, then follow the instructions provided by the software's documentation.
-An example would be [Miniconda](#installing-conda-via-miniforge), where a shell script is downloaded and then executed using `bash installer.sh`.
+An example would be [Miniforge](#installing-conda-via-miniforge), where a shell script is downloaded and then executed using `bash installer.sh`.

 ### Installing Server Software